pivorodrigues/devopstips/acsa.md

   - You can use S3 to host **STATIC** websites (such as .html).
 Websites that require database connections such as Wordpress, cannot be hosted on S3;

   - S3 scales automatically to meet your demand.
 Many enterprises will put static websites on S3 when they think there is going to be a large number of requests (such as for a movie preview for example).

+- **Last Few Tips - S3:**

+  - Write to S3 - HTTP 200 code for a sucessfull write;

+  - You can load files to S3 much faster by enabling multipart upload;

+  - Read the S3 FAQ before taking the exam.
+It comes up a LOT.

+#